Luzula sylvatica: Description

 Luzula sylvatica is the largest woodrush, with stems 30–80 cm high.
 It forms clumps of bright green leaves which are glossy, flat, linear, about 10–30 cm in length and 1 cm wide; its leaves remain green or at least greenish throughout winter.
 The leaves can also help to differentiate the plant from similar-looking plants in the closely related genus Juncus, as scattered white hairs can be found along the leaf edges.
 Its tepals are 3–3.5 mm, with flowers which grow in groups of 3 or 4.
-From mid-spring to summer, It produces flowers in open panicles which are very small, chestnut-brown in colour and can be found in dense and lax clusters.
+It flowers from mid-spring to summer.
+It produces flowers in open panicles which are very small, chestnut-brown in colour and can be found in dense and lax clusters.
 It is sometimes stoloniferous.

-Luzula sylvatica is both anemophilous and entomophilous, in that it can be pollinated by either wind or insect.
+Luzula sylvatica can be pollinated by either wind or insects.
 L. sylvaticas fruit is a 3-valved capsule containing three oblong seeds.
 Each seed is indistinctly reticulate, often with a caruncle (a basal or apical appendage); seeds tend to germinate close to their parent plant.